 -Golden State Warriors U 215.5 -110

-The above example shows that the bookmaker believes there is a 50% chance that the total number of points scored in this game will be on either side of 215.5.
+This example shows that the bookmaker believes there is a 50% chance that the total number of points scored will be on either side of 215.5.
 With that being said, if you believed the total amount of points scored combined between the two teams would be over 215.5, you would choose to bet the over.
 Conversely, if you believe the total amount of points scored combined between the two teams would be under 215.5, you would choose to bet the under.

 Moneyline betting is thought to be the simplest form of basketball betting in the NBA.
-A moneyline bet is a head to head bet in which you place a bet on the team that you think will win the game (includes overtime).
-This type of betting is so simple because there are no point spreads involved and the total amount of points scored by the two teams combined does not matter.
-All you need to do is bet on the team that you believe is going to win the game, and if you are correct, you will be paid out at the odds the bookmaker set for that team winning the game.
+A moneyline bet is a head to head bet where you pick the team you think will win (includes overtime).
+This type of betting is so simple because there are no point spreads involved.
+The total amount of points scored by the two teams combined doesn’t matter either.
+All you need to do is bet on the team that you believe is going to win the game.
+If you are correct, you will be paid out at the odds the bookmaker set for that team winning the game.

-Proposition bets are sort of in their own category due to the fact that this type of sports bet does not involve wagering on the final outcome of an event or competition.
-These bets have an extremely broad spectrum of what they can offer, but prop bets often involve statistics of individual players.
+Proposition bets are sort of in their own category.
+This is because this type of bet doesn’t involve wagering on the final outcome of an event or competition.
+These bets have a broad spectrum of what they can offer, but prop bets often involve statistics of individual players.
 Let’s take a look at some examples of prop bets to help you better understand how they work.

 -Will James Harden score over 30 points in this game?

 -Can Clint Capela get more than two blocks in this game?